wolfaholic/project_brownbearcreative/brownbearcreative/README.md

 # Brown Bear Creative

-This is a full-stack projecte designed by Melissa Mackie.
-This E-Comm website is a mock website has the following:
+This is a full-stack react project designed by Melissa Mackie.
+This E-Comm website is a mock website has the following tech sta

 ## Time to MVP:

+---
+## Implemented Features:
+1.
+2.
+3.
 ---

 ## Planned Features:

 ### Landing Page
             1. Logo
             2. Login
             3. Signup
             4. Navigation (Top and Bottom)